-When making your website it’s important to have good content.
+When making your website, it’s important to have good content.
 Not just for SEO but for people to actually read.
-I’m amazed how many articles and sites look like they were made by a machine.
+I’m amazed at how many articles and sites look like they were made by a machine.
 Random content, keywords, more not important content, keywords.
 It’s like website owners forgot that other people are going to actually read the website.
 Recently several top business writers were asked for help to make good web content.
 We were lucky enough to find the list and share it with you.

 - Don’t create words.